jconway12/City-Comparator/README.md

 # javascript-project

+## Architecture & Technologies
+Project is built with:

+JavaScript for data visualization and management,
+D3 and CSS for interactive visualization, and
+Webpack to bundle javascript files.

 ## Overview

 There are many ways one could measure the quality of a location, either through economic, environmental, or social factors.
 The Teleport API offers data collected from a variety of resources on 16 aspects of urban life that contribute to a positive experience.
 These aspects are ranked on a scale of 1 - 10, with 10 being the most desireable.
 This project aims to dynamically vizualize these information.

 ## Functionality & MVP